joe01w/cloud_learning/deploying_ec2.md

 ```
 sudo apt install nginx -y
 ```
+The `-y` in the commands above mean that if the console asks if we want to install something, then the console automatically inputs yes.

 #### Step 10: Go back to the instance summary on AWS, and copy your public IP to the clipboard.
 Pasting the IP address into the web browser brings you to the nginx webpage.
-Congratulations!
+Congratulations, you have successfully established a connection to your ec2!

 ![img_9.png](img_9.png)